Of Beans and Power: A Global Americans Review of Mariano Turzi’s The Political Economy of Agricultural Booms

-Brazil, Argentina and Paraguay account for 76% of world exports of soybean meal and 68% of exports of soybean oil.
-But as with other natural resources, the source of these riches—the technological advances contained in the seeds—remains out of reach.
+As with other natural resources, the source of Latin America’s soy profits—the technological advances contained in the seeds—remains out of reach.

 Venezuela isn’t a cheesy soft-porn novel.
 The international community has to realize there are no shades of gray in Venezuela anymore.
 For all its flaws, one side is democratic; the other is just plain autocratic.

 The international community is trying to encourage the Venezuelan government and the opposition to sit down to a dialogue.
 But democratic dialogue requires commitment to principles, and the government has never shown—nor is showing now—any willingness to commit to those values.

 Venezuela is, once again, in the throes of a full-blown electricity crisis.
 Citizens complain of unannounced blackouts are shutting down factories, forcing shopping malls to close early, and otherwise wreaking havoc on an already-sputtering economy.